jjl/cryptic/README.md

 | Password hashing | `:argon2id`, `:argon2i`, `:argon2d` | No, JNA    | `[de.mkammerer/argon2-jvm "2.2"]` or  `[de.mkammerer/argon2-jvm-nolibs "2.2"]` (see notes section |
 <!-- | Password hashing | `:bcrypt`                           | Yes        | `[org.mindrot/jbcrypt "0.4"]` | -->

-crypfrom was designed from the ground up to be pluggable.
+cryptic was designed from the ground up to be pluggable.
 The clojure code which handles algorithms is fairly small, but the java libraries upon which they depend are a little bigger so we don't force a dependency on any of them.
 Pleae include the dependencies for the algorithms you need, bearing in mind that some of them use JNA (see also the notes section below)

 ## Notes